Animal field guide

 - confidence built from knowing the right crevice

-Habitat: Why this environment: Chuckwalla belongs in desert rocks, lava flows, crevices, and arid slopes.
+Habitat: Native range keys: north_america.
+Why this environment: Chuckwalla belongs in desert rocks, lava flows, crevices, and arid slopes.
 That setting matters because it creates the exact puzzle Rock-Wedge Confidence solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

-Native range: Why this environment: Chuckwalla belongs in desert rocks, lava flows, crevices, and arid slopes.
+Native range: Native range keys: north_america.
+Why this environment: Chuckwalla belongs in desert rocks, lava flows, crevices, and arid slopes.
 That setting matters because it creates the exact puzzle Rock-Wedge Confidence solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

 To find Common Chuckwalla in the wild, focus on the exact habitat patches that match its body design and daily behavior, not just the broad country where it exists.
-You usually do better by working one good piece of habitat inside why this environment: Chuckwalla belongs in desert rocks, lava flows, crevices, and arid slopes.
+You usually do better by working one good piece of habitat inside native range keys: north_america.
+Why this environment: Chuckwalla belongs in desert rocks, lava flows, crevices, and arid slopes.
 That setting matters because it creates the exact puzzle Rock-Wedge Confidence solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose. than by covering too much ground.

 - Water sources, dune bases, rocky wadis, or shaded scrub at first and last light

-- Protected habitat blocks within why this environment: Chuckwalla belongs in desert rocks, lava flows, crevices, and arid slopes.
+- Protected habitat blocks within native range keys: north_america.
+Why this environment: Chuckwalla belongs in desert rocks, lava flows, crevices, and arid slopes.
 That setting matters because it creates the exact puzzle Rock-Wedge Confidence solves; without those surfaces, shadows, currents, plants, burrows, or perches, the animal’s signature behavior would lose its purpose.

 - Start early, pick one strong patch of habitat, and stay long enough for movement to return after you arrive.